insected/bobbae_gcp-wiki/App-Engine.md

 ## Qwiklabs

-### App Engine with Python

 [App Engine: Qwik Start - Python](https://www.qwiklabs.com/focuses/1014?catalog_rank=%7B%22rank%22%3A19%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=7467964)

-### App Engine with Go

 [App Engine: Qwik Start - Go](https://www.qwiklabs.com/focuses/2754?catalog_rank=%7B%22rank%22%3A14%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=7467964)

-### App Engine with Java

 [App Engine: Qwik Start - Java](https://www.qwiklabs.com/focuses/951?parent=catalog)

-### Baseline

-In this introductory-level quest, you will learn the fundamentals of developing and deploying applications on the Google Cloud Platform.
-You will get hands-on experience with the Google App Engine framework by launching applications written in languages like Python, Ruby, and Java (just to name a few).
-You will see first-hand how straightforward and powerful GCP application frameworks are, and how easily they integrate with GCP database, data-loss prevention, and security services.

 [Baseline: Deploy & Develop](https://www.qwiklabs.com/quests/37?catalog_rank=%7B%22rank%22%3A4%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&search_id=7467936)

-### Deploying

-The Google Cloud Platform provides many different frameworks and options to fit your application’s needs.
-In this introductory-level quest, you will get plenty of hands-on practice deploying sample applications on Google App Engine.
-You will also dive into other web application frameworks like Firebase, Wordpress, and Node.js and see firsthand how they can be integrated with GCP.

 [Deploying Applications](https://www.qwiklabs.com/quests/26?catalog_rank=%7B%22rank%22%3A3%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&search_id=7467936)

-### Python Flask on App Engine Flexible

-In this lab, you will learn how to deploy a Python Flask web application to the App Engine Flexible environment.
-The example application allows a user to upload a photo of a person's face and learn how likely it is that the person is happy.
-The application uses Google Cloud APIs for Vision, Storage, and Datastore.

 [Deploying a Python Flask Web Application to App Engine Flexible](https://www.qwiklabs.com/focuses/3339?catalog_rank=%7B%22rank%22%3A24%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=7467972)

-### Node.js Express

 [Deploy Node.js Express Application in App Engine](https://www.qwiklabs.com/focuses/3340?catalog_rank=%7B%22rank%22%3A21%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=7467972)